alexziweiwang/ClouderOut_v1/TaskLog.md

 - 2023-Dec-08: Adjust and test for resource previewing
 - 2023-Dec-08: Explore game-node dragging option
 - 2023-Dec-08: Explore audio playing and player
+- 2023-Dec-08: Overview of data structures for dev-flow